Welcome to today's edition of the Rush 24-7 podcast.

 You want me to repeat that?

-Those people who got subsidies that are now declared uh illegal, those people will no longer be bound by the law's mandate to have health insurance by this year or pay a fine next year.
+those people who got subsidies that are now declared illegal, those people will no longer be bound by the law's mandate to have health insurance by this year or pay a fine next year.

-See, the whole key to this was that this had to affordable, it's what it's called the Affordable Care Act, but the subsidies are what qualified people and made it affordable.
+See, the whole key to this was that this had to be affordable, so it's called the Affordable Care Act, but the subsidies are what qualified people and made it affordable.

 And if they can't afford it, then they're not bound to have it.